 In Call Appearance mode, it is recommended to exclude the door phone line from the Default Routing Priority for outbound calls on the WebUI Dial Plan Settings page.
 This will prevent Desksets from using the door phone line for outbound calls.
 In any case, the door phone should be connected to the last, or closest to last, line of the last Gateway to limit the chance of the door phone line being seized for outbound calls.

-In Line Appearance mode, if an extension's automatic off-hook line selection is set to Any Line Appearance, the Door Phone line is excluded from automatic line selection.
+In Line Appearance mode, by default the Door Phone line is excluded from automatic line selection when users go off hook for regular outbound telephone calls.

 Figure 9.
 Trunk Port (FXO) Door Phone Connection

 Tested Door Phone Models